By Heather Radu –

 Many generous donors sponsor children, conduct fund-raising events, and give to keep Dorie’s Promise running.
 But we recently learned about the most unique fund-raising effort conducted in 2016: a former resident organized it.

-Nine-year-old Abigail Standifer was one of our last children involved in an international adoption, becoming John and Susan Standifer’s daughter in 2008.
+Nine-year-old Maria* was one of our last children involved in an international adoption in 2008.

-While John sent us a check in late December for $1,000, he only recently shared the full story.
-Abigail raised those funds by appealing to family, neighbors and friends for donations.
+While her father sent us a check in late December for $1,000, he only recently shared the full story.
+Maria raised those funds by appealing to family, neighbors and friends for donations.

-“After that, she took the flag jar and went to some other neighbors,” says John, the sales manager for a small pharmaceutical company in Knoxville, Tennessee.
+“After that, she took the flag jar and went to some other neighbors,” says John, the sales manager for a small pharmaceutical company in their hometown.
 “With our extended family, we used a letter from Forever Changed to discuss specific needs.
 She explained to everyone that this was the orphanage where she was born.”

 The fund-raising effort took two months.
-The largest single donation of $250 came from one of Abigail’s aunts.
+The largest single donation of $250 came from one of Maria’s aunts.

 However, another one that really touched her heart came from a 22-year-old cousin.
 After she talked about the drive, he gave her everything in his wallet—twenty dollars. $20.
 She tried to return it, but he insisted she keep it.

-While Abigail felt good about her campaign, later she wondered whether she had raised enough.
+While Maria felt good about her campaign, later she wondered whether she had raised enough.
 However, FCI’s letter of thanks that explained its significance helped her better understand her accomplishment.

-In addition, Abigail has sparked interest among family members about visiting Dorie’s Promise.
-One of her cousins took a mission trip this spring; he had his choice of destinations and picked Guatemala because of Abigail’s influence.
+In addition, Maria has sparked interest among family members about visiting Dorie’s Promise.
+One of her cousins took a mission trip this spring; he had his choice of destinations and picked Guatemala because of Maria’s influence.

-The Standifers hope to return, too, especially since their daughter has been asking about going.
-Though much younger than brothers Weston (17) and Cade (13), John says Abigail has made their family complete.
+The family hopes to return, too, especially since their daughter has been asking about going.

-“When we got the call about Abigail, we knew immediately she was our daughter,” John says.
+“When we got the call about Maria, we knew immediately she was our daughter,” her father says.
 “She has brought tons of joy into our house since day one.
 We have friends who nicknamed her ‘Smiley.’
 We can’t imagine her not being here.”